 Looking back over 25 years, John said they’ve learned a few secrets to success.
-“Don’t buy things on credit, pay your taxes, keep your nose clean,” he half-joked.
-“Work hard and don’t take anything for granted.”
+“Don’t buy things on credit, pay your taxes, keep your nose clean,” “Work hard and don’t take anything for granted.”

 And, keep the pizza coming.

 Written by Jeremiah O’Hagan, Stanwood Camano News.

 It’s still on the menu.
 “The pizza’s always been the same,” John added.